molepigeon/think-2406-lab/4_monitoring/troubleshoot_a_containerized_application/identify_the_communication_patterns_between_the_di.md

 ![](../images/sysdig_img50.png)

-You can see the value of HTTP requests per container ID and how their communication pattern.
+You can see the value of HTTP requests per container ID and their communication pattern.